-If you’ve been following my blog, then you’ve probably heard me talk about something called dieselpunk before.
-(My WIP, after all, is a dieselpunk story.)
-I’ve even written an article about it, though that was a few years ago.
+What is dieselpunk, exactly?
+If you’ve been following my blog, then you’ve probably heard me talk about dieselpunk before.
+(After all, my WIP is a dieselpunk story.)
+I’ve even written another article about it, though that was a few years ago.

 Well, the other day I decided to make a video explaining what I mean when I use the term dieselpunk.

 Though young, there is a growing community of enthusiasts who are positively gung-ho about this cultural phenomenon.
 (Just take a look at dieselpunks.org!)
 I think I may have a slightly broader outlook on the definition of this movement than others, but essentially, dieselpunk is both a sub-genre and aesthetic drawing inspiration from early 20th-century aesthetics, attitudes, ideas, technology, etc. that applies a more contemporary outlook using speculative and/or anachronistic elements.
 In the video, I explain some of the staples of dieselpunk and also share some examples of what it looks like in movies, books, video games, and comics.